If you’ve written a book, you need to market and promote it so people will actually buy it.

 One of the important things you’ll need to do is get some great book blurbs, endorsements, or testimonials from leaders in your market or genre.

-The bigger the name, the better the blurb will do when it comes to actually helping you sell more books.
-You’ll be surprised how easy it can be to actually get celebrities and famous authors to write a blurb for your book if you just ask (the right way).
+The bigger the name, the more impactful the blurb will be when it comes to helping you sell more books.
+You’d be surprised how easy it can be to actually get celebrities and famous authors to write a blurb for your book if you just ask (the right way)!

 Here’s how to make it happen.

 You should aim to get at least 10 great blurbs for your book.
 You may not need to use all of them, but by getting 10, you’ll ensure you have more than enough.

 In order to get 10 good blurbs, you’ll need to create a list of about 50 people to contact.

 So who should you put on your blurb list?

 - Famous authors or writers in your market